Living in the Digital Dark Age

 Introduction

 The headlines scream, "we may be creating a digital dark age."
 Even Wikipedia has a long description of what the digital dark age. is.
 Some people may call it hysteria, but we think the risk is very real.
-We dive knee deep into analyzing patterns that support the theory that we are living a period of mass heritage extinction.
+We examine the patterns that suggest we are living through a period of mass digital heritage extinction.
 Data and information is ruthlessly deleted at an exponential rate.
 Once it is gone it is gone.
 That is why we give a wayback link to most of the items we link to on this website.

 We also believe that the reason why the issues surrounding the digital dark ages has not been illuminated is because of the two-fold trends of the Internet.
 Reason 1 - Data is being created at an exponential rate.
 Who would notice if 200MB of data was lost when 2000TB of data might be created by the hour.
 Reason 2 - So many many more people are using computers and smartphones and accessing the web.
 Literally billions of people.
 Would they even notice, or care, if data from 30 years ago was not available to them?